watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    git config --global credential.helper cache
    ```

-3. Visit the `content-web` repository in Azure DevOps and click "Clone" in the
+3. Visit the `content-web` repository in Azure DevOps and select "Clone" in the
    right corner.

    ![This is a screenshot of the content-web repository page with the Clone button indicated.](media/b4-image55.png)